pappewaio/r-stats-c-streamer/README.md

 se_from_zscore_N_af
 N_from_zscore_beta_af"> functiontestfile.txt

-# Re-create the included testfile, which specifies functions to apply on each row (linear regression)
+# Re-create the included testfile, which specifies functions to apply on each row (logistic regression)
 echo -e "zscore_from_beta_se
 zscore_from_pval_oddsratio
 pval_from_zscore